-The cryptographic module enforces FIPS mode of operation at all times.
+The cryptographic module supports FIPS mode of operation at all times except when DES MAC is used for DAP receipt verification.

 However, the module provides certain non-Approved functions as internal services to applets loaded on the card via the JavaCard API.
 These services are not accessbile to an external user.
 It is the responsibility of the applet to not use these functions in an Approved mode.
 This will also be checked during the applet's FIPS 140-2 validation.
 Please note that only FIPS 140-2 validated applets can be loaded on the card.